The Locate Regions tool identifies the best regions in the input raster that meet specified size requirements and spatial constraints.

 The raster can be of either integer or floating-point type.

 The input can be a raster or feature.
-You can choose a layer using the Layer button, or use the Draw input features button to create a sketch layer to use as the input.
+You can choose a layer using the Layer button, or you can create a sketch layer to use as the input using the Draw input features button.
 If the input is a raster, any location in the raster with a valid value is considered already allocated.
 All other locations are set to NoData.
 For feature inputs, a count of features is displayed below the layer name.
 The count includes all features in the layer, except features that have been removed using a filter.
 Environment settings, such as Processing extent, are not reflected in the feature count.

 In the parameterized region-growing (PRG) algorithm, no region will grow from any location identified as an existing region.
 Existing regions will be used in the growth and evaluation of the Minimum distance between regions and Maximum distance between regions parameters, as described in the corresponding parameter descriptions below.